 The quarterback play must exceed regular-season baselines rather than declining under playoff pressure.
 Herbert and Green Bay’s quarterback are both capable of special performances, but the seventh-seed history suggests that even talented quarterbacks struggle to produce their best in these circumstances.
 Whoever emerges with a victory will almost certainly have their quarterback perform at or above their season average, something that hasn’t happened often in this sample.

 The seventh-seed curse exists for reasons rooted in competitive reality, not superstition or random variance.
 Teams that finish seventh in their conference typically have flaws that prevented them from earning better positioning, and those flaws get exposed against superior opponents in hostile environments.
-The 1-9 record since playoff expansion reflects structural disadvantages that are difficult to overcome regardless of talent or preparation.
+The pattern reflects structural disadvantages that are difficult to overcome regardless of talent or preparation.